Overview

 Supply Chain Disruptions: An Emerging Concern

-The Part of Technology in Navigating Geopolitical Risks
+The Role of Technology in Navigating Geopolitical Risks

 Technology has provided essential assistance by reducing its impact as companies are confronted with geopolitical risks.
 From real-time tracking systems to data analytics, businesses are using tech to regain control of their supply chains and increase transparency as their edge in forecasting disruptions is becoming an issue.